rish-16/gpt2client/README.md

 <p align="center"><h2 align="center">What is it</h2></p>

 GPT-2 is a Natural Language Processing model [developed by OpenAI](https://openai.com/blog/better-language-models/) for text generation.
 It is the successor to the GPT (Generative Pre-trained Transformer) model trained on 40GB of text from the internet.
 It features a Transformer model that was brought to light by the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper in 2017.
-The model has 3 versions - `117M`, `345M`, and `774M` - that differ based on the amount of training data fed to it and the number of parameters they contain.
+The model has 4 versions - `117M`, `345M`, `774M`, and `1558M` - that differ in terms of the amount of training data fed to it and the number of parameters they contain.
 <br>
 <br>
-The 774M model is currently the largest available model released by OpenAI.
-The 1.5B model is meant for researchers and collaborators who are authorised to use it.
+The 1.5B model is currently the largest available model released by OpenAI.
 <br>
 <br>
 Finally, `gpt2-client` is a wrapper around the original [`gpt-2` repository](https://github.com/openai/gpt-2) that features the same functionality but with more accessiblity, comprehensibility, and utilty.
 You can play around with all three GPT-2 models in less than five lines of code.